paddyohanlon/bazaar-vanilla-note/README.md

 No building, bundling, compiling or installing necessary.
 Though you do need to serve the `index.html` file with a local web server, e.g. [http-server](https://www.npmjs.com/package/http-server), in order to have a valid authentication redirect URI when creating your RethinkID app (see RethinkID setup below).

 To use `http-server`, follow the appropriate [install instructions](https://www.npmjs.com/package/http-server#user-content-installation).
 Then run `http-server` on the command line, from this project's root directory (the same directory this README file is in).
-By default the app will run on `http://localhost:8080`.
+By default the app will run on `http://localhost:8080`, if that port is available.

 ## RethinkID setup